saby/TypeScript/README.md

 You've got new file `tsconfig.json` in your project as a result of previous command execute.
 This file is necessary to compile your `.ts` files to `.js` files.
 You can find out more information about `tsconfig.json` on [TypeScript site](https://www.typescriptlang.org/).

+This file need you only for check that your code compiles successfully.
+We strongly recommend to avoid change this file.
+Because your settings shouldn't be different with Saby's resources [build tool](https://github.com/saby/Builder) which uses the same ones.

 Just create silly module `test.ts`, for example:
 ```typescript
 class Foo {